-- 1. Set the air inlet selection button to the "OFF" position. - 2.
-Set the air flow control dial to the " 🗰 " position. - 3.
-Turn the temperature control dial all the way to the right.

-4. Set the fan speed control dial to the highest speed.
+- 1. Set the air inlet selection lever to the " position. - 2.
+Set the air flow control dial to the " 👾 " position. - 3.
+Turn the temperature control dial all the way to the right. - 4.
+Set the fan speed control lever to the highest speed.

 Warm air also comes out from the right and left air outlets.
-To stop warm air flow from these outlets, turn the corresponding thumb-wheel to the " $\boxtimes$ " position.
+To stop warm air flow from these outlets, turn the corresponding thumb-wheel to the " \boxtimes " position.

-▼ Heating and defrosting
+Heating and defrosting